Lecrapouille/PlantUMLStatecharts/README.md

   be mutually exclusive but the tool cannot parse C++ logic.
 And finally for unit test, to help generating good values
 - Does not give 100% of compilable C++ code source.
-It depends on the code of your gards and actions.
+It depends on the code of your guards and actions.
 It should be simple valid C++ code.
 The main code of the generated state machine is functional you do not have to modify it but you may have to clean a little the code for your gards, actions, add member variables to complete the compilation.